reidmv/reidmv-puppet_data_service/README.md

 ### `trusted_external_command`

 This module will deploy a ruby script `get-nodedata.rb` and configure it as the `trusted_external_command` in `puppet.conf`.
-Please note that when this setting is changed, the puppetserver service needs to be restarted.
+Please note that when this setting is changed, the puppetserver service needs to be restarted, this module will take care of that automatically.

 This external command will be called by puppetserver twice per puppet run: once during pluginsync and once on catalog request.
 The script will be called with the certname of the node as the only argument.
 For example, suppose we just supplied these nodedata to the backend storage:
 ```